 - (55) In view of the network effects characterising the platform economy, the user base of an online platform may quickly expand and reach the dimension of a very large online platform, with the related impact on the internal market.
 This may be the case in the event of exponential growth experienced in short periods of time, or by a large global presence and turnover allowing the online platform to fully exploit network effects and economies of scale and of scope.
 A high annual turnover or market capitalisation can in particular be an indication of fast scalability in terms of user reach.
-In those cases, the Digital Services Coordinator should be able to request more frequent reporting from provider of the platform on the user base to be able to timely identify the moment at which that platform should be designated as a very large online platform for the purposes of this Regulation. - (56) Very large online platforms are can be used in a way that strongly influences safety online, the shaping of public opinion and discourse, as well as on online trade.
+In those cases, the Digital Services Coordinator of the establishment should be able to request more frequent reporting from provider of the platform on the user base to be able to timely identify the moment at which that platform should be designated as a very large online platform for the purposes of this Regulation. - (55a) In view of the risks posed by the significant reach of very large online platforms, as well as the resources that are typically available to the providers of such platforms, it is desirable and reasonable to expect that very large online platforms have the necessary means, including appropriate human and material resources, as well as procedures, to operate notice and action mechanisms that allow assessing whether notices submitted by trusted flaggers relate to manifestly illegal content within [24 hours /48 hours] on average. - Very large online platforms and very large online search engines are can be used in a way that strongly influences safety online, the shaping of public opinion and discourse, as well as on online trade.
 The way they design their services is generally optimised to benefit their often advertising-driven business models and can cause societal concerns.
-In the absence of eEffective and fundamental rights based regulation and enforcement is necessary in order to, they can set the rules of the game, without effectively identifying and mitigateing the risks and the societal and economic harm that may arisethey can cause.
-Under this Regulation, providers of very large online platforms should therefore assess the systemic risks stemming from the functioning and use of their service, as well as by potential misuses by the recipients of the service, and take appropriate mitigating measures.
+In the absence of effective and fundamental rights based regulation and enforcement is necessary in order to, they can set the rules of the game, without effectively identifying and mitigateing the risks and the societal and economic harm that may arisethey can cause.
+Under this Regulation, providers of very large online platforms and of very large online search engines should therefore assess the systemic risks stemming from the functioning and use of their service, as well as by potential misuses by the recipients of the service, and take appropriate mitigating measures.